Chad

 HIAS staff carry out a field visit to the Camp d’Aboutengué refugee camp in Chad to connect with community leaders, provide MHPSS support, and to monitor progress of participants, June 10, 2024.
 (Moundi Kouakaine/HIAS)

-Since April 2023, more than 700,000 refugees have crossed into Chad from Sudan.
-HIAS is maintaining a robust presence in the 10+ emergency camps established for refugees and is providing essential services to thousands of displaced people.
+Since April 2023, more than one million refugees have crossed into Chad from Sudan.
+HIAS is maintaining a robust presence in emergency camps established for refugees and is providing essential services to thousands of displaced people.

 Violence, political instability, and climate change in Sudan, Niger, South Sudan, Nigeria, Cameroon, and the Central African Republic continues to drive people across the border into Chad, compounding the protracted crises in the east, the south, and the Lake regions of the country.

-Since mid-April 2023, more than 700,000 people have crossed into Chad from Sudan, fleeing the war and renewed ethnic violence in Darfur.
-Now, Chad hosts around 1 million refugees.
+Since mid-April 2023, more than one million people have crossed into Chad from Sudan, fleeing the war and renewed ethnic violence in Darfur.
+Now, Chad hosts more than 1.3 million displaced people.
 Though Chad welcomes refugees, the country has extremely limited resources to meet their basic needs and facilitate durable solutions.

 852,000